deoruchi/kuor.github.io/README.md

 ### Continued development

-In future i will create this using javaScript as this challenge required only css and html for begineer.
+i done this challenge using only css and html as I still have to learn about javascript .In future i will be recreating this using javascript.

 ## Author